Heqin: Xiongnu

 The Xiongnu practiced marriage alliances with Han dynasty officers and officials by marrying off daughters of the Chanyu (the Xiongnu ruler) to Han people who joined the Xiongnu and Xiongnu in Han service.
 The daughter of the Laoshang Chanyu (and older sister of Junchen Chanyu and Yizhixie Chanyu) was married to the Xiongnu General Zhao Xin, the Marquis of Xi who was serving the Han dynasty.
 The daughter of the Qiedihou Chanyu was married to the Han general Li Ling after he surrendered and defected.
 The Yenisei Kirghiz Khagans claimed descent from Li Ling.
 Another Han general who defected to the Xiongnu was Li Guangli who also married a daughter of the Hulugu Chanyu.
 The Han diplomat Su Wu married a Xiongnu woman given by Li Ling when he was arrested and taken captive.
 The Han explorer Zhang Qian married a Xiongnu woman and had a child with her when he was taken captive by the Xiongnu.
 The Emperor Wu of Han dispatched Zhang Qian to explore the Western Regions and to form an alliance with the Yuezhi people in order to combat the Xiongnu.
 During this time Zhang married a Xiongnu wife, who bore him a son, and gained the trust of the Xiongnu leader.

 The Yenisei Kyrgyz khagans of the Yenisei Kyrgyz Khaganate claimed descent from the Han general Li Ling, grandson of the famous general Li Guang.
 Li Ling was captured by the Xiongnu and defected in the first century BCE.
-And since the Tang imperial Li family also claimed descent from Li Guang, the Kirghiz Khagan was therefore recognized as a member of the Tang imperial family.
-This relationship soothed the relationship when Kyrgyz khagan Are (阿熱) invaded Uyghur Khaganate and put Qasar Qaghan to the sword.
-The news brought to Chang'an by Kyrgyz ambassador Zhuwu Hesu (註吾合素).
+Since the Tang imperial Li family also claimed descent from Li Guang, the Kirghiz Khagan was therefore recognized as a member of the Tang imperial family.
+This relationship soothed the relationship when Kyrgyz khagan Are (阿熱) invaded Uyghur Khaganate and put Qasar Qaghan to the sword; the news was brought to Chang'an by Kyrgyz ambassador Zhuwu Hesu (註吾合素).